studyingcho/studyingcho.github.io/noteSR.md

 ### 1. Observed Time difference

-Let us assume that there are two inertial observers and their relative velocity is \( v \).
+Let us assume that there are two inertial observers and their relative velocity is $$ v $$.
 Also assume that two observers were initially at same position.
-Then sometime later, observer A observes that time \( \Delta t\) passed from the initial time.
+Then sometime later, observer A observes that time $$\Delta t$$ passed from the initial time.
 And he send the light to the observer B.
 ### 2. Observed Distance difference

 ### 3. Observed Time and Distance difference